CopernicaMarketingSoftware/Documentation/MarketingSuite/introduction.md

 # Introduction

-The Copernica Marketing Suite is Copernica's brand new application for building rich and powerfull email campaigns.
+The Copernica Marketing Suite is Copernica's brand new application for building rich and powerful email campaigns.
 Whilst the Marketing Suite is fully equipped to help you send and create email marketing campaigns, it is not feature complete yet and we are constantly working hard on adding new and more advanced features.

 If you have any questions or suggestions feel free to send a message